dev-xo/barebones-stack/README.md

 ## ❤️ Acknowledgments

-Simply wanna say thank you for the support on twitter and on the repo!<br />
+Simply wanna say Thank You!
+Im having a great time developing this stack and improving with each step!.<br />
-Some of the cool scripts that are implemented in the template are from [Blues Stack](https://github.com/remix-run/blues-stack)
+Some of the cool features that are implemented in the template are from [Indie Stack](https://github.com/remix-run/indie-stack)

 Also a big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).<br/>
 He's doing an amazing job on `remix.init` folders and so on!